vgurianov/uml-sp/docs/conception.md

 A foundation UML2 SP consist a three principles: communicative paradigm, double semantics and semiotic approach.

 **Communicative paradigm.**
 A every object of reality is a communicative process consist a communicative acts.
-It is a abstraction.
+It is a abstraction like a matematical abstration.

 **Semiotic approach.**
 The triangle of reference (a semantic triangle) is a triangle: Symbol—Meaning— Thing (a referent).
 The triangle we consider as a model of stereotype.
 It is abstract stereotype “AbstractConceptualElement”.
 The “referent” is a stereotype, the “meaning” is a tagged value of “Concept”, and “symbol” is a tagged value of “ID”.
 All stereotypes of UML2 SP are children AbstractConceptualElement stereotype.